Jwink3101/dfb/readme.md

 Note that references *are* considered and guarded when pruning (with associated tests).
 Be careful when pruning manually so as to not break a reference file.

+The reference file is "ground truth" but some additional files are also backed up to help speed up refreshes without having to read every reference file.

 ## Install

+From PyPI:

+    $ pip install dfb

+or

+    $ pip install -U dfb

 Just install from github directly.